Fort Drum (Philippines): Philippines campaign (1941–1942)

-The first week of February 1942 saw the fort come under sustained fire from Japanese 150mm howitzer batteries positioned on the mainland near Ternate on the mainland.
-By the middle of March, the Japanese had moved heavy artillery into range, opening fire with 240mm siege howitzers, destroying Fort Drum's 3-inch antiaircraft battery, disabling one of the 6-inch guns, and damaging one of the armoured casemates.
+The first week of February 1942 saw the fort come under sustained fire from Japanese 150mm howitzer batteries positioned on the mainland near Ternate.
+By the middle of March, the Japanese had moved heavy artillery into range, opening fire with 240mm siege howitzers, destroying Fort Drum's 3-inch antiaircraft battery, disabling one of the 6-inch guns, and damaging one of the armored casemates.
 Sizeable portions of the Fort's concrete structure were chipped away by the shelling.

-The armoured turrets were not damaged and remained in service throughout the bombardment.
+The armored turrets were not damaged and remained in service throughout the bombardment.
 Counter-battery fire from Fort Drum's 14-inch guns and Fort Frank's 12-inch mortars was ineffective.
-With the collapse of American and Filipino resistance in Bataan on 10 April, only Fort Drum and the other harbour forts remained in American hands.
+With the collapse of American and Filipino resistance in Bataan on 10 April, only Fort Drum and the other harbor forts remained in American hands.

 On the night of 5 May, the 14-inch batteries of Fort Drum opened fire on the second wave of the Japanese forces assaulting Corregidor, sinking several troop barges and inflicting heavy casualties.
 Fort Drum surrendered to Japanese forces after the Fall of Corregidor on 6 May 1942, and was occupied by them until 1945.
-The 6 metre (20-ft) thick reinforced concrete roof enabled Fort Drum to withstand concentrated and frequent pounding from the Japanese from about 15 February to 6 May 1942.
+The 6 meter (20-ft) thick reinforced concrete roof enabled Fort Drum to withstand concentrated and frequent pounding from the Japanese from about 15 February to 6 May 1942.
 No U.S. personnel in Fort Drum were killed during the siege and only five were injured.

 The four 14-inch turret guns were never out of action and were still firing effectively five minutes before the Fall of Corregidor.
 As at the other forts in the Philippines, Fort Drum's garrison destroyed the guns before the Japanese occupied the fort, which is why one 14-inch gun has fallen back inside its turret.
 The surrender of the Manila Bay forts marked the end of U.S. resistance in the Philippines.